-The Managing Director and Quaity Manager have overall responsibility for the overall implementation of the policy and procedures and the day to day running.
+The Managing Director has overall responsibility for the overall implementation of the policy and procedures and the day-to-day running.

-Delivery Staff are responsible for their own safety and that of their colleagues and must adhere to the procedures and directive issued.
+Employees have a responsibility for their own safety and that of their colleagues and must adhere to the procedures and directive issued.
 A wider description of responsibilities is given in the following paragraphs: